Sewage Pumping Station 38: Description

 SPS 38 is a conventional low-level sewage pumping station (LLSPS) with a circular concrete substructure housed within a single storey Federation Free Style industrial building.
 Adjacent to this is a three-pump machinery well.
 Externally there is a slate gambrel roof with terracotta hip and ridge cappings, two timber louvered gambrel vents, projecting gable and exposed eaves with V-jointed T & G ponding boards.
 The masonry is well-burnt brown brick, timber framed double-hung windows with sandstone sills, brick arches and recent security grilles; entrance consisting of steel roller shutter door, recessed brick reveal and a rubbed sandstone lintel inscribed with the letters "MWS & DB 1915".
 Rainwater goods consist of fibre cement gutters, rainwater heads and downpipe.
 Internally the ceiling is lined with V-jointed T & G boarding with a large scotia cornice.
 There is a large ventilation grille centered on the ceiling; walls of painted brickwork and chequer plate flooring.
 SPS 38 is located adjacent to an inspection hall and substation which are of similar appearance.
 The buildings themselves stand alone in a grassed area adjacent to the old water pumping station.
 They can be prominently seen from General Holmes Drive and as a group have landmark value.

 This SPS is substantially intact.
 There is damage to the masonry around window security fittings, and the stone sills are severely weathered.
-The projecting rails which would have been fixed to the projecting gable are no loger in situ.
+The projecting rails which would have been fixed to the projecting gable are no longer in situ.